 The ability of the Group to attract new savings customers is continuously assessed, together with sensitivity analysis on potential changes in the interest rate offered on new fixed term deposits which may occur as a result of changes in the macro economic environment and alternative rates available in the market.
-The Group has further diversified its sources of funding through offering of its deposit products through financial intermediaries in 2022 and will be seeking to access to the Bank of England's Sterling Monetary Framework in the future.
+The Group continues to diversify its sources of funding through offering of its deposit products through financial intermediaries and will be seeking to access to the Bank of England's Sterling Monetary Framework in the future.